Phase-Sensitive Measurements on a Fermi-Hubbard Quantum Processor: Details for the ITE implementation on the initial plaquette state

 under the time-dependent Hamiltonian $h(\tau)=H_\text{FH}(\tau)\big|_{\mu\nu}$, where the subscript implies a local Hamiltonian that is acting only onto these two plaquettes.
 The optimization is achieved by discretizing the evolution into a finite number of steps with fixed step size $\Delta \tau$ and optimizing over the parameters $\mathbf{p}=(\mathbf{p}_1,...,\mathbf{p}_\ell)$, such that

 Concretely, we consider as parameters $\mathbf{p}$ the different time-dependent tunneling strengths.
 Due to symmetry arguments, the three free independent hopping strengths are $t_x,t_x',t_y$ in the superlattice architecture, as depicted in Fig.~\ref{fig:fig3}(a).
+The ITE pulse is parametrized pointwise in time to maximize flexibility, with unfixed endpoints.
+While optimizations over smooth basis functions are possible and may yield experimentally smoother pulses, we do not impose such a restriction here, as the optimal ramp shape is not known a priori.

 The numerical optimization is performed using Python's \texttt{scipy.optimize.minimize} with the bound-constrained minimization method L-BFGS-B \cite{byrd_limited_1995, zhu_algorithm_1997} guaranteeing that the hopping control parameters remain positive and bounded, $0\leq t_i/t\leq 10$, during the optimization, with a step size of $\Delta \tau = 0.05/t$.
+The source code together with the data corresponding to the found optimal pulses are publicly available~\cite{ITEcode}.